ghi-electronics/Docs/hardware/gadgeteer/fez-spider-ii.md

 ### Loading the Firmware

 > [!Tip]
-> First make sure you have bootloader v2 loaded.
-This needs to be done only once.

-To activate bootloader v2, set the configuration switch #1 to the on position and then reset your board.
+> To activate bootloader v2, set the configuration switch #1 to the on position and then reset your board.
 Make sure to set back to off after loading the firmware.

-Download the [G120 firmware](../../software/tinyclr/downloads.md#g120) and follow [Loading the Firmware](../../software/loaders/ghi-bootloader.md#loading-the-firmware) steps.